Antardeep/Expense-Reimbursement-System/README.md

 ### Employee:
 1. Login
 2. Add Reimbursement Request -> Reimbursement Types: Employees can select the type of reimbursement as: LODGING, TRAVEL, FOOD, or OTHER
+3. Can Upload the reciept of expenses.
-3. View past tickets
+4. View past tickets - Approved / Pending / Rejected

 ### Finance Manager
 1. Login
 2. View all reimbursement requests from all employees
+3. Can View the reciept of expenses the employee uploaded.
-3. Filter request by status - Pending/ Approved / Denied
+4. Filter request by status - Pending/ Approved / Denied
-4. Approve or Deny reimbursement request
+5. Approve or Deny reimbursement request

+### Used CSS Animations for making UI Appealing

-## Getting Started and Usage
+## Getting Started

 -> Git clone https://github.com/Antardeep/Expense-Reimbursement-System.git\
 -> change directory to frontend and do -> npm install\